Tony Orlando: Acting career

 Orlando's first TV appearance was in 1976 on the series Chico and the Man as "Tomas Garcia".

 Orlando starred in the 1981 TV movie 300 Miles For Stephanie, playing a police officer who promises to walk over 300 miles to a sanctuary in order to obtain God's help to cure Stephanie, his gravely ill daughter.
 Others in the cast included Edward James Olmos, Pepe Serna and Julie Carmen.

 In May 1981, Orlando appeared on Broadway in the title role of Barnum, replacing Jim Dale, who was on a three-week vacation.

-During the 1984–85 season of The Cosby Show (its first season), Orlando played Tony Castillo, who runs a community center.
-He had a cameo appearance as himself in the 2002 film Waking Up In Reno, in which he sang a version of "Knock Three Times".

 In 2003, Orlando had a recurring role in the children's animated series Oswald, in which he did the voice of "Sammy Starfish".

 Orlando appeared in an episode of MADtv doing a sketch involving a court case, where the defense sings to persuade the jury about their side.
 He sang for the prosecution, thereby persuading the judge to give the defense jail for life.
 In another television program, Orlando was featured in "Larry the Cable Guy's Star Studded Christmas Extravaganza".
 He appeared in That's My Boy as Steve Spirou, a Happy Madison production starring Adam Sandler in 2012.

 Support for veterans

 Orlando is a longtime advocate for U.S. military veterans and "Tie a Yellow Ribbon Round the Ole Oak Tree" has become an anthem for service members.

 Orlando serves on the board of directors for the Eisenhower Foundation, as well as honorary chairman of Snowball Express, an organization that serves the children of fallen military heroes.

-He hosts the annual Congressional Medal of Honor dinner in Dallas, Texas.
-He has served as the master of ceremonies at the Secretary of Defense Freedom Awards at the Pentagon in Washington, DC.
+He hosts the annual Congressional Medal of Honor dinner in Dallas.
+He has served as the master of ceremonies at the Secretary of Defense Freedom Awards at the Pentagon in Washington, D.C.